Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 2. Strategic Workforce Development

-Healthcare organizations are placing increased emphasis on building and maintaining strong teams.
-Kevin Reddy notes that "developing and training the workforce for the future is a strategic imperative" as competition for talent intensifies.
+Organizations are placing increased emphasis on building and maintaining strong teams.
+Kevin notes that “developing and training the workforce for the future is a strategic imperative” as competition for talent intensifies.

-Focusing on this aspect is vital, particularly as clinical staff face unprecedented challenges and shifting work expectations.
+Focusing on this aspect is vital, particularly as clinical staff experience a plethora of challenges and impacts to work expectations.
 Furthermore, leaders are pressured to sustain team engagement and foster positive dynamics.
 External factors like government regulations and executive orders that affect operations and ongoing internal organizational needs to deliver on business objectives through the continued integration of multidimensional talents and perspectives are challenging organizational priorities.

 This dynamic environment presents complex challenges across all leadership levels.
 Physicians, now predominantly employed by hospitals, face mounting frustration with Medicare reimbursement structures and expanding administrative responsibilities.
 Meanwhile, clinical teams continue to navigate persistent labor shortages while managing increasing patient expectations and administrative workload.